rbomblauskas/minestats/README.md

 # Minestats

-This module analyses Minesweeper matches saved in CSV format, and generates `leaderboard.html` and `matches.html`
+This module analyses Minesweeper matches saved in CSV format, and generates `leaderboard.html`.

 ## Installation and Usage Instructions